 Things You'll Need

-- Hardcover book that is about one inch thick
+Hardcover book that is about 1 inch thick

 Fold back the front and back cover of the book, and place the black marker on the stack of inner pages.
 With the marker tip touching the side of the second soda can, spin the can to create a level mark around the can, resulting in a line that is about a quarter inch lower than the line on the first can.
 This can will be for the top section.